Abanesjo/omniwheel_mujoco/README.md

 # omniwheel_mujoco

 Docker-based MuJoCo simulator for the omniwheel robot.
-The container uses ROS 2 Humble and CycloneDDS; the host ROS install is not used.
+The container uses ROS 2 Humble and CycloneDDS;

 ## Run